Adani, Reliance, Waaree, L&T: What ICICI Securities said on India's Green Hydrogen mission - BusinessToday

 The government's proactive approach in aggregating demand and incentivising green hydrogen production demonstrates its commitment to transitioning towards cleaner energy sources.
 This strategic push positions India as a key player in the global green energy landscape, it noted.

-ICICI Securities has a 'buy' rating on Larsen & Toubro, CECS and JSW Energy, while it has a an 'add' rating NTPC Green Energy.
+ICICI Securities has a 'buy' rating on Larsen & Toubro, CESC and JSW Energy, while it has a an 'add' rating NTPC Green Energy.
 However, the brokerage has not rated Adani Enterprises and Waaree Energies.